MusicDin/kumuluzee-database-schema-migrations/README.md

 # KumuluzEE Migrations

-> KumuluzEE Migrations project for database schema migrations using Liquibase.
+> KumuluzEE Migrations project for database schema migrations with Liquibase.

-KumuluzEE Migrations is a migration project for the KumuluzEE microservice framework, that provides a simple way to migrate database schemas using [Liquibase](https://www.liquibase.com/).
-It supports migrations at application startup or in runtime, when application is already running.
+KumuluzEE Migrations is a migration project for the KumuluzEE microservice framework that provides an easy way to migrate database schemas with [Liquibase](https://www.liquibase.com/).
+It supports migrations at application startup or at runtime when the application is already running.

 ## Usage